 You get a day-time display for easy reference, and night mode as well.
 With the night mode, you can set the watch to work with your night-vision system, ensuring that you don’t blind yourself when you look at your watch.

-The Tactix Bravo relies on syncing with atomic clocks for accurate timekeeping.
+The Tactix Delta relies on syncing with atomic clocks for accurate timekeeping.
 This system relies on an EXO antenna to receive GLONASS or GPS signals, allowing for satellite tracking and accurate location monitoring.

 This model comes with tactical and sports features, utilizing the Garmin navigation system to plot your movement.
 The tactical watch also includes a compass, barometer with storm warning, and an altimeter.